vertical axis wind turbine

 Vertical Axis Wind Turbine Designs

 Vertical axis wind turbines represent a new type of power-generating technology designed for a smaller niche urban market.
 Generally, VAWT’s would have a fairly low visual and environmental impact around buildings as they are shorter in height than the traditional horizontal wind turbine.
-Also, their main working components, such as the generator and gearbox are located closer to the ground requiring less structural supports.
+Also, their main working components, such as the generator and gearbox are located at the base of the turbine closer to the ground requiring less structural supports.
 This makes maintenance, inspection and repair of these turbine generators fairly easy.

 Vertical axis wind turbines rotate about an axis perpendicular to the wind using a variety of different designs.
 Rotating vanes, cups or eggbeater designs are now very widely available, each with its own advantages and disadvantages.